cgiacomini/vagrant--kubernetes/examples/014-PrivateRegistry/SelfSignedCACertificateRegistry.md

 ## Registry server with a self signed certificate.

 To better secure the registry access we could create a self signed certificate for our private docker registry.
 The certificate then need to be added to all hosts the will requires access the to our private registry.

-We use OpenSSL to generate a self signed certificate with SAN (Subject Alternative Name) The raeson to use SAN is because the registry could complain about the old style CN (common name) certificates.

-If we ask for the current installed certificate on our private docker registry we see that there is none:
+If we ask for the current installed certificate on our running private docker registry we see that there is none:
 ```
- openssl s_client -showcerts -connect localhost:5000
+$ openssl s_client -showcerts -connect localhost:5000
 CONNECTED(00000003)
-139811634358080:error:1408F10B:SSL routines:ssl3_get_record:wrong version number:ssl/record/ssl3_record.c:332:
----
 no peer certificate available
----
 No client certificate CA names sent
----
-SSL handshake has read 5 bytes and written 289 bytes
-Verification: OK
----
-New, (NONE), Cipher is (NONE)
-Secure Renegotiation IS NOT supported
-Compression: NONE
-Expansion: NONE
-No ALPN negotiated
-Early data was not sent
+...
+...
 Verify return code: 0 (ok)
 ```
 ### Generate Self Signed Certificate with SAN
+We use OpenSSL to generate a self signed certificate with SAN (Subject Alternative Name)
+The raeson to use SAN is because the registry could complain about the old style CN (common name) certificates
 ```
 $ openssl req -nodes -x509 -sha256 -newkey rsa:4096 \
    -keyout registry_auth.key \